GabriMF/Kata_Java/README.md

 1. Iteration One:
     X- All Characters, when created, have:
-    X    * Health, starting at 1000
+    XX    * Health, starting at 1000
-    X    * Level, starting at 1
+    XX    * Level, starting at 1
-    X    * May be Alive or Dead, starting Alive (Alive may be a true/false) X- Characters can Deal Damage to Characters.
+    XX    * May be Alive or Dead, starting Alive (Alive may be a true/false) X- Characters can Deal Damage to Characters.
-    X    * Damage is subtracted from Health
+    XX    * Damage is subtracted from Health
-    X    * When damage received exceeds current Health, Health becomes 0 and the character dies X- A Character can Heal a Character.
+    XX    * When damage received exceeds current Health, Health becomes 0 and the character dies X- A Character can Heal a Character.
     X    * Dead characters cannot be healed
     X    * Healing cannot raise health above 1000